NMRLipids/Databank/docs/src/gettingstarted.rst

    systems = initialize_databank()

-After running this, ``systems`` is a SystemsCollection which works like a list but with added functionality and contains dictionaries where each dictionary is a simulation in the NMRlipids databank.
+After running this, ``systems`` is an instance of :class:`DatabankLib.core.SystemsCollection` which works like a list but with added functionality and contains dictionaries where each dictionary is a simulation in the NMRlipids databank.
 A simulation dictionary contains the content of the README.yaml for that simulation.
-The content of README.yaml files is described in :ref:`readmecontent`. ``systems`` can be then used to loop over all simulations:
+The content of README.yaml files is described in :ref:`Simulation metadata <readmesimu>`. ``systems`` can be then used to loop over all simulations:

 .. code-block:: python